wolframkriesing/site-stitcher/content/tidbits.md

 # Tidbits

+Here are the things I would tweet but I see too valuable to just give away to twitter, so I store them here as tidbits.
 Find tiny pieces of code, commands, snippets, stuff that I find interesting, useful or where I know that I will search for it again but it's not worth writing an entire blog post about.
 Just make it findable.
 My private stackoverflow, without